kate-orlova/azure-ad-auth-in-kentico/README.md

 Another thing to check in Settings is that you have specified a login page for users in front-end, go to _"Settings -> Security & Membership -> Content"_ and set a _"Website logon page URL"_ field to your login page with the placed Login control on it.

-How to secure a page on your website?
+How to secure a page on your Kentico website?
 1. Select a page you wish to put behind the login
 1. Go to _Page Properties -> Security_ tab
 1. Select the required user roles to restrict access to the page in _"Users and Roles"_ field under _Permissions_ section